Guide

 While straight-line depreciation is the simplest method, other approaches may better suit certain assets or tax situations.

-• Declining balance method: Applies a fixed percentage to the remaining book value each year, resulting in higher depreciation in early years
+• declining balance: Applies a fixed percentage to the remaining book value each year, creating higher depreciation early on

-• Double-declining balance method: Uses twice the straight-line rate for accelerated depreciation in the early years of an asset's life
+• double-declining balance: Uses twice the straight-line rate for accelerated depreciation in the asset's early years

-• Units of production method: Bases depreciation on actual usage or output rather than time, ideal for machinery or equipment with variable use
+• units of production: Bases depreciation on actual usage or output rather than time, suiting machinery with variable use

 Your accountant can help you choose the best method for your business and ensure you comply with tax regulations.